BhupendraCKumar/vectorAgents/README.md

   - Given the optimized route and packaging data, this tool calculates the environmental impact (carbon emissions).

 ### 4. **`categoryTool.py` – Category Classification Agent**
-- **Description**: This agent categorizes items based on predefined categories.
+- **Description**: This agent categorizes query based on predefined categories.
 - **Functionality**:
-  - Processes parcel data and classifies items into categories like electronics, apparel, etc.
+  - Processes query to categorize amongst vision, optimization or general query and route it accordingly.

 ### 5. **`customerSentiment.py` – Sentiment Analysis Tool**
 - **Description**: This tool processes customer feedback and determines whether it is positive, neutral, or negative.